Zpadger/costream.org/src/api/back-2.2.3.md

         DumpStreamGraph(SSSG, mp, "PartitionGraph.dot",NULL);
     }
 ```
--	For example: if we use a serve with a 8 core cpu of Inter X86, according to the condition judgment, it will enter the red mark branch.
+-	For example: if we use a serve with a 8 core cpu of Inter X86, according to the condition judgment, it will enter the X86Backend branch.
--	Variable mp is MetisPartiton *mp = NULL, it is defined in mainfunction.
+-	Variable `mp` is `MetisPartiton *mp = NULL`, it is defined in mainfunction.
 It is a object of MetisPartition.
 -	First，according to the number of SDF graph nodes converted from the syntax tree and the physical core number of the current CPU，the program decide the partition number of SDF graph.
-It is implemented by setCpuCoreNum(CpuCoreNum , SSSG).
+It is implemented by `setCpuCoreNum(CpuCoreNum , SSSG)`.
 Variable CpuCoreNum=8 is defined in main function , SSSG is the output of the initial stage and steady state scheduling of the previous stage.
--	After the number of divisions is determined, the partition function mp->SssgPartition(SSSG,1) will be called, This function is implemented in MetisPartition.cpp, which is an associated file of this partitioning scheduling module.
+-	After the number of divisions is determined, the partition function `mp->SssgPartition(SSSG,1)` will be called, This function is implemented in MetisPartition.cpp, which is an associated file of this partitioning scheduling module.
--	After complete the partition scheduling, print out the divided SDF map and output with function DumpStreamGraph (SSSG, mp, "PartitionGraph.dot", NULL).
+-	After complete the partition scheduling, print out the divided SDF map and output with function `DumpStreamGraph (SSSG, mp, "PartitionGraph.dot", NULL)`.

 ## Associated file
 (1)	 partition.h & partition.cpp